louisv123/Graph_Network_Project/README.md

 # Code

-The folder Code gathers all python code to simulate flu epidemic on Graph network episim.py simulates a random graph with a SIR model sir_comp.py and sir_subgraph.py is the code related to SIR Model.
+The folder Code gathers all python code to simulate flu epidemic on Graph network episim.py simulates a random graph with a SIR model.

+sir_comp.py and sir_subgraph.py is the code related to SIR Model.

 # Data